 ‘Always Raining’ canyon

-In Central Greece, just a stone’s throw from Karpenisi, the narrow passage of Krikellopotamou, between two mountains, looks like a canyon.
-It’s a magical place with lakes, waterfalls, caves, dense vegetation and steep cliffs.
-It’s located at the base of Kaliakoudas and the Platanaki mountains.
+Just a stone’s throw from Karpenisi, the narrow passage of Krikellopotamou, between two mountains, looks like a canyon.
+It’s a magical place with lakes, waterfalls, caves, dense vegetation and steep cliffs, located at the base of Kaliakoudas and the Platanaki mountains.

 Footprints of the Virgin Mary